owebeeone/anchorscad/docs/datatrees_docs.md

 * `self` factory default

-The [`datatrees`](https://github.com/owebeeone/anchorscad/blob/master/src/anchorscad/datatrees.py) link points to a working implementation including a dubious `override` feature that is seldom used and only in debugging situations only.
+The [`datatrees`](https://github.com/owebeeone/anchorscad/blob/master/src/anchorscad/datatrees.py) link points to a working implementation including a dubious `override` feature that is seldom used and only in debugging situations.

 # Field injection and Field binding